By Chelsea Wanek-Bedward

 “My body produces insulin like a cow produces rainbows.
 It just doesn’t happen!”

-Rewind to August of 1997, nearly 20 years ago.
-I was 9 years old – a happy, healthy kid.
-I spent a lot of time with my Grandma who lived on the farm I was raised on, less than a half a mile away.
-Over a period of just a few days, she became concerned about me and informed my Mom that I was drinking a lot of fluids and frequently urinating.
-My Mom took me to the clinic she worked at, thinking I simply had a urinary tract infection.
+It was August of 1997, I was 9 years old.
+I was a happy, healthy kid.
+I spent a lot of time with my Grandma who lived on a farm less than a half a mile away.
+Over a period of just a few days, she became concerned about me.
+She informed my Mom that I was drinking a lot of fluids and frequently urinating.
+So my Mom took me to the clinic she worked at, thinking I simply had a urinary tract infection.
 However, it was not a UTI.
-My blood sugar was over 700 and I was diagnosed with Type 1 Diabetes, commonly referred to as Juvenile or Insulin Dependent Diabetes.
+The doctor said my blood sugar was over 700.
+And right then I was diagnosed with Type 1 Diabetes, commonly referred to as Juvenile or Insulin Dependent Diabetes.

 Life changed drastically from this day forward for not only me, but for my whole family.
 Counting carbohydrates, multiple injections, testing my blood sugar 5 times per day – this was my new “normal”.
 My sweet Grandma blamed herself.
 She thought she fed me too many cookies (I mean what Grandma doesn’t always have fresh baked cookies!?).

 Throughout my teenage years, I was very self-conscious.
 I hid having Diabetes.
 I just wanted to be “normal” and blend in.
 But, that wasn’t so easy.
 I missed a lot of school due to having Diabetes.
 My immune system was low, I was constantly sick and my blood sugars were an absolute mess.
-I was told by my many teachers and school personnel that I should just drop out of school and get my GED because I would likely never graduate being sick all the time.
+My teachers and school personnel suggested I should just drop out of school and get my GED because I would likely never graduate being sick all the time.

 Well, let’s just say that I proved them wrong!
 I graduated with my class, went on to college, obtained two degrees and have a successful career.